 On my virgin visit to Korea, my parents and I toured the country eating and experiencing everything from Jeju to Seoul.
 I loved it so much that our one week trip turned into me staying there for three months.
 I experienced craftsmen carving dojang (stamps made of family names which are used to sign formal documents), a master calligrapher writing on handmade paper, and the architecture of traditional homes and temples.
 These moments were seared into my brain, and awakened my creative soul which led me to participate in my first art show in Ssamziegil, a building in Insadong which is a creative and cultural center of Seoul.

 Inspired by my experiences in Korea, I applied to Otis College of Art and Design in California with a portfolio made in a couple days, drawn on lined paper.
 I, nor the students at Otis, could understand why I was accepted.
 They ridiculed my work as their portfolios were filled with beautiful life drawings and perfectly rendered still lifes.
-I didn’t fit in with the fancy artists, and so I dropped out after two semesters.
+I couldn't hang with the fancy artists, and so I dropped out after two semesters.

 While in LA, I auditioned to be a sushi chef at Katsuya by Starck, a famed sushi restaurant that was opening in Glendale.
 I beat out chefs with far more experience, and after two months caught the attention of the chef owner Katsuya who asked me to work at his personal restaurant, Katsu-ya in Encino.